 Competition in the mining industry is intense, and we have limited financial and personnel resources with which to compete.

 Competition in the mining industry for desirable properties, investment capital and human capital is intense.
 Numerous companies headquartered in the United States, Canada, and elsewhere throughout the world compete for properties and human capital on a global basis.
 We are a small participant in the mining industry due to our limited financial and human capital resources.
 We presently operate with a limited number of people and we anticipate operating in the same manner going forward.
 We compete with other companies in our industry to hire qualified employees and consultants when needed to successfully advance our exploration properties.
-We may be unable to attract the necessary human capital to fully explore, and if warranted, develop our properties and be unable to acquire other desirable properties.
-Additionally, if we lose key personnel or one or more members of our senior management team, and we fail to develop adequate succession plans, or if we fail to hire, retain and develop qualified and diverse employees, our business, financial condition, results of operations and cash flows could be harmed.
+We may be unable to attract the necessary human capital to fully explore our properties and to acquire other desirable properties.
+Additionally, if we lose key personnel or one or more members of our senior management team, and we fail to develop adequate succession plans, or if we fail to hire or contract for, retain and develop qualified and diverse employees, our business, financial condition, results of operations and cash flows could be harmed.
 We believe that competition for acquiring mineral properties, as well as the competition to attract and retain qualified human capital, will continue to be intense in the future.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.